AttorneyOnline/tsuserver3/README.md

 ### User Commands

 * **help**
-    - Links to this readme
+    - Links to this readme.
 * **g** "message"
-    - Sends a serverwide message
+    - Sends a serverwide message.
 * **toggleglobal**
-    - Toggles global on and off
+    - Toggles global on and off.
 * **need** "message"
-    - Sends a serverwide advert
+    - Sends a serverwide advert.
 * **toggleadverts**
-    - Toggles adverts on and off
+    - Toggles adverts on and off.
 * **area** "area number"
-    - Displays all areas when blank, swaps to area with number
+    - Displays all areas when blank, swaps to area with number.
 * **getarea**
-    - Shows the current characters in your area
+    - Shows the current characters in your area.
 * **getareas**
-    - Shows all characters in all areas
+    - Shows all characters in all areas.
 * **doc** "url"
-    - Gives the doc url if blank, updates the doc url
+    - Gives the doc url if blank, updates the doc url.
 * **cleardoc**
-    - Clears the doc url
+    - Clears the doc url.
 * **status** "status"
-    - Shows current areas status if blank, updates the status
+    - Shows current areas status if blank, updates the status.
-    - Statuses: 'idle', 'building-open', 'building-full', 'casing-open', 'casing-full', 'recess'
+    - Statuses: 'idle', 'building-open', 'building-full', 'casing-open', 'casing-full', 'recess'.
 * **pm** "target" "Message"
-    - PMs the target, can either be character name or OOC name
+    - PMs the target, can either be character name or OOC name.
 * **pmmute**
-    - Disables all incoming PMs
+    - Disables all incoming PMs.
 * **charselect**
-    - Puts you back to char select screen
+    - Puts you back to char select screen.
 * **reload**
-    - Reloads your character ini
+    - Reloads your character ini.
 * **switch** "character"
-    - Quick switch to a character
+    - Quick switch to a character.
 * **randomchar**
-    - Randomly chooses a character
+    - Randomly chooses a character.
 * **pos** "position"
-    - Changes your position in the court
+    - Changes your position in the court.
-    - Positions: 'def', 'pro', 'hld', 'hlp', 'jud', 'wit'
+    - Positions: 'def', 'pro', 'hld', 'hlp', 'jud', 'wit'.
 * **bg** "background"
-    - Changes the current background
+    - Changes the current background.
 * **roll** "max"
-    - Rolls a 1D6 if blank
+    - Rolls a 1D6 if blank.
+* **rolla_set** "set"
+    - Changes the current ability set.
+* **rolla**
+    - Rolls an ability depending on the current ability set.
+    - Details specified in the `dice.yaml` file.
 * **coinflip**
-    - Flips a coin
+    - Flips a coin.
+* **8ball** "question"
+    - Outputs a random answer to a given question.
+    - Replies can be changed in the `dice.yaml` file.
 * **currentmusic**
-    - Displays the current music
+    - Displays the current music.
 * **evi_swap** <id1> <id2>
     - Swaps <id1> and <id2> evidence.
 * **cm**